 Take a Warrior Fishing

-Established in 2011, TWF events are designed to support military personnel and their families, by creating an adaptive, community-based outdoor recreation experience through the sport of fishing.
-For 2022, we have expanded our TWF program to include First Responders.
+Established in 2011, TWF events are designed to support military personnel, first responders and their families, by creating an adaptive, community-based outdoor recreation experience through the sport of fishing.
 The C.A.S.T. for Kids Foundation appreciates all of our Nation’s First Responders, and we want to include them at our events.

 The Take a Warrior Fishing program was established in 2011 and events are designed to support military personnel, first responders and their families, specifically targeting persons assigned to Warrior Transition Commands, by creating an adaptive, community-based outdoor recreation experience through the sport of fishing.
 Numerous studies have shown that traumatic events not only affect the psychological structures of the self, but also the attachment and meaning that link individuals and community.
 This program seeks to restore those disconnects.
 Each event will have the capacity to accommodate up to 150 families and brings in numerous community partners.